mathworks/Simscape-Vehicle-Templates/README.md

 9. Maneuver definitions now defined using MATLAB code (was Excel)
 10. Road height can be passed in as an external input for Simscape Multibody tire.
 11. Mechanical connections to passengers pass through vehicle body
-12. Set CV Joints to use "Rotation Sequence" instead of "Quaternion" for internal state.
-Eliminates need for "Primitive Bushing" in driveline and "Primitive Gimbal" in suspension.
-Computationally more efficient.
+12. Set CV Joints to use "Rotation Sequence" instead of "Quaternion" for internal state Eliminates need for "Primitive Bushing" in driveline and "Primitive Gimbal" in suspension Computationally more efficient.
 13. Fixed display battery cooling threshold (0 -> 0.5)
 14. Fixed shutdown script to properly eliminate Custom_lib.slx
 15. Fixed opening and closing of UI to avoid errors when project is closed.